plone/plone.session/README.txt

   Refresh interval (in seconds, -1 to disable refresh)
     This controls the refresh CSS max-age (see below.)

-  Use mod_auth_tkt compatabile hashing algorithm
+  Use mod_auth_tkt compatible hashing algorithm
     Compatibility with other implemenations, but at the cost of using a weaker hashing algorithm.